rcompos/cowsaid/README.md

-# Cowsayer
+# Cowsaid

-Cowsayer is an application to display cowsay as a service (CAAS).
+Cowsaid is an application to display cowsay as a service (CAAS).

 ```
    ~~~~~~~~~~~~~~~~~~~~~~~